Lindstream/dm-dwm/README.md

 * **Urgent border color**
   Kinda neat on a multi-monitor setup.

+* **Warp**
+  Makes the mouse cursor follow your focus.
+  * Added setting mousemove to config.h.
+  * Changed warp position to bottom right corner (-25px).

 Other tweaks
 ----------------------------
+* **Notitle**
+  Who need titles anyway?

 * **Keeptags**
-  Tags should be kept when moving clients between displays
+  Tags should be kept when moving clients between displays.

 * **Followfocus**
   You allways travel with the selected client when sending them between your monitors.

 * **Raisetags**
-  * Toggle view if not active when moving clients between display
+  * Activate view if not active when moving clients between display
-  * Toggle view if client isn't visible after launch
+  * Activate view if client isn't visible after launch

-* **Runorraise**
-  * Checks by window title aswell as names
-  * If application is available on the current monitor then it's raised.
-If not, it will instead raise all matches on all the other monitors.

 * **Borders & gaps**
   * Single screen: borders & gaps hidden on single client and in monocle mode.